johnklipi/PolytopiaCustomBackground/README.md

 Download one of our releases https://github.com/johnklipi/PolytopiaCustomBackground/releases/latest, and then put it to the `Mods` folder in **the Polytopia root folder**.

+Take any picture you want as your manu background, rename it to background.png and put to **the Polytopia root folder**.
 Enjoy!